papernest disclaims that they are not currently in partnership with Sainsbury

 If you think Sainsbury’s could be the right supplier for you, we can help you switch.
 Get in touch with a member of our team to find out more 0330 054 0017

 They offer their customers just one tariff.
 This tariff comes with 100% renewable electricity.
 This means that all Sainsbury’s Energy customers will be on a green energy deal.

 The table below shows the 2020 fuel mix for Sainsbury’s Energy, Npower and the average UK supplier.

 |Fuel Type||UK Average||Npower||Sainsbury’s Energy|

-Although Npower doesn’t offer exclusively renewable electricity, Sainsbury’s Energy has decided to invest in 100% renewable tariffs.
+Although Npower doesn’t offer exclusively renewable electricity, Sainsbury’s has decided to invest in 100% renewable tariffs.
 The supplier is able to offer green energy by ensuring that every unit of electricity it sources comes with a Renewable Energy Guarantees of Origin (REGO) Certificate.

 REGO certificates are issued by Ofgem.
 They supply one REGO certificate for every megawatt hour of eligible renewable output.
-Certificates are issued to the generators of the electricity and then sold onto suppliers like Sainsbury’s Energy when they purchase the electricity from the generator.
+Certificates are issued to the generators of the electricity and then sold onto suppliers like Sainsbury’s when they purchase the electricity from the generator.

 The main sources of renewable energy in the UK are: